Yokai-Seishinkage/Auto-Nmap_v01/README.txt

 ## INSTALLATION ##

 This code comes ready to use as a bash shell script.
+Make the file executable.

+   chmod +x auto-nmap.sh

 ## DESCRIPTION ##

-This bash script automates Nmap by giving 10 reasonably diverse scanning options.
+This bash script automates Nmap by giving reasonably diverse scanning options.

 ## REQUIREMENTS ##

-This tool requires that you have Nmap, traceroute, and whois installed.
 You must be root to use this tool.

+#Tools you need preinstalled#
+nmap
+traceroute
+whois

 ## USAGE ##